Salomon S-Lab Sense 3 Ultra Review Facts

 .
 This is done to promote the lightweight design of the Sense 3 Ultra.
 Overall, the outsole of the Sense 3 Ultras is quite good on hard trail surfaces, but a bit lacking on other surfaces.

-The midsole of the Sense 3 Ultra is made up of a polymer called LT muscle, which is essentially a variation of EVA, or Ethylene Vinyl Acetate foam.
-EVA foam is fairly common in shoes, but this variation of it is designed to be extremely light, while also maintaining the level of firmness needed for running on trails
+The midsole of the Sense 3 Ultra is made up of a polymer called LT muscle, which is essentially a variation of EVA, a very common foam used in midsoles.
+This variation of it is designed to be extremely light, while also maintaining the level of firmness needed for running on trails

 .
 The midsole also contains two guiding strips that allow for great flexibility, called OS Tendon.
 Finally, the midsole features a plate for protection against hard rocks or materials on trails.
 The plate is composed of TPU or thermoplastic urethane and is located in the forefoot.
 The midsole is a very strong aspect of the shoe overall.

 .
-Overall the upper is fairly solid, except for the arguably low level of breathability it offers.
+The upper is, overall, fairly solid, except for the arguably low level of breathability it offers.

 The Salomon S-Lab Sense 3 Ultras clock in at just under 9 oz for a men’s size 10 shoe.
 This would be decently light for a trainer, but is extremely light for a trail shoe which tend to fall on the heavier side for protection.
 The lightweight

 design is good however, as the Sense 3 Ultra is designed for speed.
-The weight of the Sense 3 Ultra is definitely a strong component of it.
+The weight is a good feature of the Sense 3 Ultra.